kianzohoury/VAE/README.md

 suggests that the essential features that make up digits, such as lines, loops, and curves, may live in a much lower-dimensional manifold [].
 In the context of machine learning, this lower-dimensional space is referred to as the _latent space_.
-Autoencoders, which we will discuss below, aim to represent high-dimensional data, such as MNIST digits $X \in \mathbb{R}^{784}$ in a much simpler form, $Z \in \mathbb{R}^{d}$.
+Autoencoders, which we will introduce below, aim to represent high-dimensional data, such as MNIST digits $X \in \mathbb{R}^{784}$ in a much simpler form, $Z \in \mathbb{R}^{d}$.
-Autoencoders are a stepping stone for understanding VAEs, which imposes a limitation on the structure of the latent space that leads to significantly more powerful generative capabilities.
+By first learning about autoencoders, we will build the intuition behind VAEs, which impose a limitation on the structure of the latent space that leads to significantly more powerful generative capabilities.